Jeffreydne/password-generator/README.md

 ## Code Example

-The below JavaScript examples show how I use
+The below JavaScript example shows how I use

 ```JS